 Sometimes, you may need to wait until the lease expires before selling your property.
 You can put your rental property on the market a few months before the lease is up.
 Always give your tenant proper notice before showings and remind them that they need to leave the property in good condition when they move out if they want to get their full security deposit back.

 4. Sell with the tenant in place

-- Keep the property maintained while it’s on the market, and let tenants know how showings will be handled and how their lease and security deposit will be transferred to the new owner.
+- Explain to your tenants that the property is up for sale, how showings will be handled, and the process for transferring their existing lease and security deposit to the new owner.

-- Calculate your potential capital gains tax liability, then consider conducting a 1031 exchange to defer paying the tax by buying another investment property anywhere in the country.
+- Calculate your potential capital gains tax liability, and look into the possibility of using a 1031 tax-deferred exchange to delay paying the tax by buying a replacement investment property anywhere in the U.S.